United States Mint Police

-The United States Mint Police (USMP) is a U.S. federal law enforcement agency responsible for the protection of the facilities of the U.S. Mint.
-In 2004 they employed 376 police officers.
+The United States Mint Police is a U.S. federal law enforcement agency responsible for the protection of the facilities, assets, and personnel of the U.S. Mint.
+It was founded in 1792, making it among the oldest federal law enforcement agencies in the United States.

-History

-The United States Mint Police was founded in 1792, making it one of the oldest federal law enforcement agencies in the United States.
+In 2004, the United States Mint Police employed 376 police officers across the country.

-Official duties
+Law enforcement duties

-Mint Police Officers are required to successfully pass the Uniform Police Training Program at the Federal Law Enforcement Training Center at either Glynnco, Georgia or Artesia, New Mexico for 13 weeks and complete a 5 weeks field training program.
-The Mint Police is responsible for protecting over $300 billion in Treasury and other government assets stored in U.S. Mint facilities in Washington, D.C., Philadelphia, Denver, San Francisco, Fort Knox, and West Point.
-The Mint Police also safeguards over 2,800 U.S. Mint employees.
+Mint police officers are required to successfully pass the Uniform Police Training Program at the Federal Law Enforcement Training Center at either Glynco, Georgia or Artesia, New Mexico for 13 weeks and complete a 5-week field training program.

+The United States Mint Police is responsible for protecting over $300 billion in Treasury and other government assets stored in U.S. Mint facilities.
+The United States Mint Police also safeguards over 2,800 U.S. Mint employees.

 In addition, the United States Mint Police have guarded the U.S. Constitution; the Gettysburg Address; and from World War II to 1978, the Holy Crown of Hungary.
-Its scope has increased over the years, and it now trains with local law enforcement and has bicycle patrols throughout cities.
+Its scope has increased over the years, and it now trains with local law enforcement and has bicycle patrols throughout cities across the United States.

 In the past, the Mint Police have "participated in security details at a variety of non-Mint-related events, including two presidential inaugurations, the Kentucky Derby, 2002 Winter Olympics in Salt Lake City, and an International Monetary Fund/World Bank Conference."
 It also assisted with Hurricane Katrina, protecting the New Orleans branch of the Federal Reserve Bank of Atlanta and participating in relief efforts.

-Rank Structure
+Organization

 Equipment

-As Federal Police officers, USMP officers carry firearms and a variety of police equipment, including batons, handcuffs, radios and oleoresin capsicum.
+As federal law enforcement, the United States Mint Police carry firearms and a variety of police equipment, including batons, handcuffs, radios and pepper spray.

-The USMP uses marked police vehicles in the execution of their duties, notably Fords, Chevrolet Tahoes, with red-and-blue lights, sirens and radio systems.

-Locations

-USMP police and guard various facilities, including:
+The United States Mint Police also employ vehicular patrols, using marked and unmarked police vehicles.

+Duty postings

+The United States Mint Police are stationed at a variety of United States Mint locations including: